daedaleanai/reqtraq/certdocs/0-DDLN-212-SDD.md

     - ...

-Note 1: The above list will show "denormalized" requirements, in the sense that if a requirement has multiple parents, it will be listed under each parent.
+**Note 1:** The above list will show "denormalized" requirements, in the sense that if a requirement has multiple parents, it will be listed under each parent.
 To facilitate readability, the full information will be displayed only the first time a requirement appears, otherwise a link to the first occurrence is used.

-Note 2: The completion status of SYS, SWH or HWH is:
+**Note 2:** The completion status of SYS, SWH or HWH is:
 - not started, if none of the children are started
 - started, if at least one child is started
 - completed, if \*all\* children are completed

+**Note 3:** In the case of a system that has multiple projects (sub-systems), there will be more than one level of system requirements.

 ###### Attributes:
 - Rationale: the report will be used by the certification authority to visualize requirement tracing.
-- Parents: REQ-0-DDLN-SWH-004, REQ-0-DDLN-SWH-007
+- Parents: REQ-RQTQ-SWH-004, REQ-RQTQ-SWH-007
 - Verification: Test.
 - Safety impact: None.

-##### REQ-0-DDLN-SWL-007.
+##### REQ-RQTQ-SWL-007.
 Tracing implementation, test to low, high, system level.

-The RMT SHALL, given a list of requirements given to or generated by the project as checked in to the repository be able to generate parent and child requirements and code, ordered from implementation or test to low level, high level to system requirement, including missing continuations.
+Given a list of requirements, the RMT SHALL be able to generate parent and child requirements and code, ordered from implementation or test to low level, high level to system requirement, including missing continuations.

-This is identical to REQ-0-DDLN-SWL-006, except that the report is generated in reverse order.
+**Note:** This is identical to REQ-RQTQ-SWL-006, except that the report is generated in reverse order.

 ###### Attributes:
 - Rationale: the report will be used by the certification authority to visualize requirement tracing.
-- Parents: REQ-0-DDLN-SWH-005
+- Parents: REQ-RQTQ-SWH-005
 - Verification: Test.
 - Safety impact: None.

-##### REQ-0-DDLN-SWL-008.
+##### REQ-RQTQ-SWL-008.
 Change impact tracing

 The RMT SHALL be able to generate a list of all requirements changed between checked in versions of the project’s documentation, for use as input to the high-to-low and low-to-high tracing functions.

-The report generation described in REQ-0-DDLN-SWL-006 will be able to receive the following inputs:
+The report generation described in REQ-RQTQ-SWL-006 will be able to receive the following inputs:

-- no input: in this case Reqtraq will generate a global HTML (TODO: other formats?) report listing all the requirements, from system to high level to low level, defined in the project associated with the repository (each project has its own Git repository)
+- no input: in this case Reqtraq will generate a global HTML report listing all the requirements, from system to high level to low level, defined in the project associated with the repository (each project has its own Git repository)

 - a list of requirement IDs (system, high level or low level): in this case the report will be generated for the given requirements, plus all their direct/indirect children.
 The direct/indirect parent requirements will also be listed, but all children other than the ones requested will be omitted.